Carmen-abdelhalim/Data-wrangling-of-WeRateDogs-Tweet-Archive/README.md

 ## Files

-    act_report: Communicates the insights and displays the Visualizations produced from the wrangled data. image_prediction.tsv: Data downloaded using Requests library and URL. tweet_json.txt: Data gathered from twitter API.
-    twitter-archive-enhanced.csv: File downloaded from Udacity.
-    twitter_archive_master.csv: The clean DataFrame 1.
-    twitter_image_predictions.csv: The clean DataFrame 2.
-    wrangle_act.ipynb: The main file containing all the gathering, wrangling and analyzing work.
+act_report: Communicates the insights and displays the Visualizations produced from the wrangled data. image_prediction.tsv: Data downloaded using Requests library and URL. tweet_json.txt: Data gathered from twitter API. twitter-archive-enhanced.csv: File downloaded from Udacity. twitter_archive_master.csv: The clean DataFrame 1. twitter_image_predictions.csv: The clean DataFrame 2. wrangle_act.ipynb: The main file containing all the gathering, wrangling and analyzing work.
 wrangle_report: Briefly describes my wrangling efforts.

 ## Table of Contents
-Gather Data
+### Gather Data

-    Gather data from file on hand
-    Download file using Requests library and URL Gather data from twitter API using Python's Tweepy library and store data
+   'Twitter_archive_enhanced.csv' file, this file downloaded manually 'Image_prediction.tsv' is the second file, it hosted from webpage and downloaded it from its relevant URL.
+   'twitter_archive_enhanced.csv'gathered form twitter REST API via the tweepy library.

-Assess Data
+### Assess Data
-Clean Data
+### Clean Data
-Store Data
+### Store Data
-Analyze and Visualize Data
+### Analyze and Visualize Data

    Visualization
    Insight

-Resources
+### Resources

    Twitter API
    Files downloaded from Udacity